Talking to Kids about Strangers

 Once you’re done telling them the story, leave them alone for a few minutes, then come back and start giving them the regular lecture about stranger danger.
 You’ll notice how quickly they lose focus and how their attention starts to wander almost immediately.

-The biggest problem is that children —particularly younger ones— have no guile and absolutely no sense of self-preservation.
+The biggest problem is that children —particularly younger ones— have no guile and absolutely no sense of self-preservation, whereas many older ones like to challenge the boundaries of authority.

 I’m sure you’ve told your kids a million times not to trust strangers.
 I know I’ve told my 7-year-old son that same thing many times.